ArjunDevendiran/selenium-assessment/README.md

 # Selenium Assessment Automation Framework

-This is a Selenium automation framework built using Java, Maven, and Cucumber with TestNG and ExtentReports.
+This is a Selenium automation framework built using Java, Maven, Selenium, and Cucumber with TestNG and ExtentReports.

 ---